BearToCode/carta/packages/plugin-code/README.md

 ### Styles

-Import the default theme:
+Import the default styles:

 ```ts
 import '@cartamd/plugin-code/default.css';
 ```

-[Here](https://github.com/speed-highlight/core/tree/main/src/themes) you can find other themes, but the default one is still required.
+[Here](https://github.com/speed-highlight/core/tree/main/src/themes) you can find other themes.
+The theme matches the one used in the main carta package (`carta-md/light.css` or `carta-md/dark.css`), so you need to remove it before adding any other.

 ### Extension